 Both academic information as well as information related to the student's financial standing with the school (i.e., his or her account balance) will be sent only to the student's MBTS email.
 The student is responsible for checking his/her MBTS-allocated email account.
 Even if a student communicates through a personal email account, MBTS will only respond through the student's MBTS email.
 The student may annually opt out of receiving any electronic (email) communication from MBTS, choosing instead for all communications to be delivered via USPS, by completing the Opt-Out of Electronic Communication available online and in the Communications Office (816-414-3709).

 New Student Orientation

-All newly admitted students taking residential classes are required to attend New Student Orientation (NSO) before their graduation date.
-Online students are required to complete the zero credit-hour online NSO course.
-Students should contact the Office of Student Life & Events at 816-414-3810 for questions or details.
+All newly admitted students are enrolled in New Student Orientation (NSO).
+Online students are required to complete the zero credit-hour online NSO course before graduation.

 Pre-enrollment